And we know that in all things God works for the good of those who love him, who have been called according to his purpose (Romans 8:28 NIV).

-What does God mean by “all things” anyway?
+Paul wrote: “And we know that in all things God works for the good of those who love him, who have been called according to his purpose” (Romans 8:28 NIV).
+But what does “all things” mean?
 I looked it up in my Greek dictionary and guess what it means—it means “all things.”
 I was hoping for something a little different.

 “All things” includes the good, the bad, and the ugly.
 In every dark circumstance of life, there is a hidden treasure waiting to be discovered.
 However, for that to happen, we must get out of the dirt, push it aside, and look beneath the surface.

 When my son, Steven, was born, we had no idea we would be raising him as an only child.
 Years of infertility struggles and the loss of our second child left us with a hollow echo of the heart that we feared would never be filled.

 Many years later, I stood at the door of Steven’s bedroom watching this 16-year-old man child sleep.
 He was a six-foot-long tangle of sheets and limbs.
 He needed a shave and sported a mass of shaggy thick brown hair.
 Drool slid down his jaw, and a hairy leg hung off the bed.
 Loved filled every nook and cranny of my heart till I thought it would burst.